ShapelessCat/leveled-signal-proc/README.md

 There are handwritten examples in the `lsp-runtime/examples/` directory.

-There are some examples written in `LDSL`, the DSL we use in the LSP framework. `lsdl/examples/`.
+There are some examples written in `LSDL`, the DSL we use in the LSP framework. `lsdl/examples/`.
 As we are moving forward quickly, more LSDL examples will be added.

-### LDSL
+### LSDL

 _The Leveled Signal Description Language (__LSDL__)_ is a DSL describing data logic for the leveled-signal based data analytics system.
 It is built on top of Python3.
 We can use Python's language feature to define schema, develop a high level module system and finally build a web-based GUI for those most commonly used queries.
 This document is aiming to clarify the detailed design of the LSDL.

-For LDSL examples, check `ldsl/examples/` directory.
-All the Python source code are LDSL and JSON files are the IR's generated from them.
+For LSDL examples, check `lsdl/examples/` directory.
+All the Python source code are LSDL and JSON files are the IR's generated from them.

-#### Build and Install The Wheel for LDSL
+#### Build and Install The Wheel for LSDL

 The `<version>` below should be replaced with the `version` value from the `[project]` section of `<project-folder>/lsdl/pyproject.toml`.